-As of March 29, 2008, we had \$2,667 outstanding under the term loan component of our credit facility with our primary lending bank (of which \$2,000 was classified as a current liability) and \$12,100 was outstanding under the revolver component (all of which was classified as a current liability).
-As of

-March 29, 2008, the revolver arrangement provided for up to \$15,000 of borrowing capacity, including outstanding letters of credit.
-At March 29, 2008, we had no outstanding letters of credit related to this facility, leaving \$2,900 of additional borrowing capacity.
-As a result of Amendment Ten effective April 23, 2008, the revolver arrangement now provides for up to \$22,500 of borrowing capacity, including outstanding letters of credit.
+As of June 28, 2008, we had \$2,167 outstanding under the term loan component of our credit facility with our primary lending bank (of which \$2,000 was classified as a current liability) and \$6,500 was outstanding under the revolver component (all of which was classified as a current liability).
+As of June 28, 2008, the revolver arrangement provided for up to \$22,500 of borrowing capacity, including outstanding letters of credit.
+At June 28, 2008, we had no outstanding letters of credit related to this facility, leaving \$16,000 of additional borrowing capacity.

-As of March 29, 2008, our wholly-owned U.K. subsidiary, Ultralife Batteries (UK) Ltd., had \$0 outstanding under its revolving credit facility with a commercial bank in the U.K. This credit facility provides our U.K. operation with additional financing flexibility for its working capital needs.
-Any borrowings against this credit facility are collateralized with that company's outstanding accounts receivable balances.
-There was approximately \$900 in additional borrowing capacity under this credit facility as of March 29, 2008.
+Previously, our wholly-owned U.K. subsidiary, Ultralife Batteries (UK) Ltd., had a revolving credit facility with a commercial bank in the U.K. This credit facility provided our U.K. operation with additional financing flexibility for its working capital needs.
+Any borrowings against this credit facility were collateralized with that company's outstanding accounts receivable balances.
+During the second quarter of 2008, this credit facility was terminated.